Crassula socialis Schönland

 Bloom Time: Spring

-Crassula socialis is a small succulent perennial, up to 2.4 inches (6 cm) tall when in flower, that forms dense cushions of numerous rosettes.
+Crassula socialis is a small succulent perennial that forms dense cushions of numerous rosettes.
+It is up to 2.4 inches (6 cm) tall when in flower.
 The rosettes are made up of four rows of leaves and are up to 0.8 inches (2 cm) in diameter.
 The leaves are flat with an ovate to an almost circular shape, usually pointing downward and with a red flush.
-The inflorescence is slender, sometimes branched, up to 2.4 inches (6 cm) long.
-Each flower is white and cup-shaped.
-Flowering time is in spring.
+The inflorescence is slender, sometimes branched, and up to 2.4 inches (6 cm) long.
+Flowers are white, cup-shaped, and appear in spring.

 USDA hardiness zone 11a to 12b: from 40 °F (+4.4 °C) to 60 °F (15.6 °C).